kiegroup/droolsjbpm-integration/kie-maven-plugin/IntegrationTests.md

 The former define common dependencies and build setup; all the tests declare this as parent and may override/extend it.
 The latter contains the shared code, it is optional, and it is used by tests that actually require it.

-To ensure that those twos are built and installed before the other, there are the following details
+To ensure that those twos are built and installed before the others, there are the following details

 1) their _invoker.properties_ file declares the _clean install_ goals
 2) they are nested under _kie-maven-plugin-test-kjar-setup_